courageousillumination/deckr/README.md

 See the [Writing a Game Guide](https://github.com/courageousillumination/deckr/blob/documentation/docs/game_tutorial.md) for an intro to creating a game definition that can be uploaded to Deckr.

+## Playing a Game

+#### Creating a Game Room

+To initiate a game, navigate to the home page (this can be found [here](http://deckr.mooo.com) for the live instance, or at localhost:8000 for your own instance).
+Select "Create New Game Room".
+From the dropdown, select the game you want to play, and click "Create Game Room".
+You will be taken to a screen where you can set a nickname for yourself.
+(If you would like to invite other players or spectators, copy the link at the bottom of the screen now.)
+Enter a name and click "Choose Nickname".
+You will be taken to the game room you created.

+#### Beginning the Game

+If you have selected a multiplayer game such as Hearts or Dominion, you will need to wait for other players to join before you may begin the game.
+To invite other players, simply send them the link you copied in the staging area.
+If you have lost this link, see the [FAQ](#faq).

 ## What is Implemented

 ### First Iteration